--A big black bug bit a big black bear.
-But where is the big black bear that the big black bug bit?

--How many yaks could a yak pack pack if a yak pack could pack yaks?

--How much wood could a woodchuck chuck if a woodchuck could chuck wood?

--How many cans can a canner can if a canner can cans?

--Peter Piper picked a peck of pickled peppers.
+- -A big black bug bit a big black bear.
+But where is the big black bear that the big black bug bit? - -How many yaks could a yak pack pack if a yak pack could pack yaks? - -How much wood could a woodchuck chuck if a woodchuck could chuck wood? - -How many cans can a canner can if a canner can can cans? - -Peter Piper picked a peck of pickled peppers.

 A peck of pickled peppers Peter Piper picked.

-If Peter Piper picked a peck of pickled peppers, How many pickled peppers did Peter Piper pick?
+If Peter Piper picked a peck of pickled peppers,

--She sells seashells by the seashore.

--I saw a saw that could out saw any other saw I ever saw.

-- An Ape hates grape cakes.
+How many pickled peppers did Peter Piper pick? - -She sells seashells by the seashore. - -I saw a saw that could out saw any other saw I ever saw. - An Ape hates grape cakes.

-A Scout is Kind Opening
+A Scout is Clean Opening